Anoto: Digital Pen

-Anoto also has a few other products:

-Anoto Forms includes all components required to set up and use digital pen and paper in order to capture, transfer, and incorporate handwritten information from paper forms into any back-end system.
-Anoto penDocuments Pro allows users to create electronic copies of handwritten documents.
-Anoto penPresenter is a personal digital whiteboard.
-By projecting a blank PowerPoint slide, a digital whiteboard is created.

 C.AI

 Cognitive Artificial Intelligence is a cloud based AI program designed for offline education use.
 A digital pen aggregates and converts written analogue data on paper to digital data, and combined with a diagnostics assessment platform, enables an AI algorithm to recommend an individualized study plans.

 aDNA

-Using Anoto's dot pattern, aDNA makes it possible to uniquely and unobtrusively mark physical objects and then easily identify those individual objects using ubiquitous mobile devices such as phones and tablets. aDNA is enabling possibilities for product innovation, marketing insights, and supply-chain control.
+Anoto's dot pattern, when used with aDNA, allows for the unique and unobtrusive marking of physical objects.
+This then enables easy identification of individual objects using ubiquitous mobile devices such as phones and tablets. aDNA is opening up new possibilities for product innovation, marketing insights, and supply-chain control.

 C-Pen

 Anoto used to develop and sell the C-Pen, a one-line text scanner.

 Patents

 Anoto holds more than 300 international patents on their technology and some 300 additional patent applications.

 In 2004, Anoto prevailed in a patent infringement lawsuit filed by Oral Sekendur regarding Anoto's dot-pattern technology.
 The Sekendur patent was held invalid.

-In 2019, Anoto secured summary judgement against City Soft Limited and one of its directors for infringing on Anoto’s intellectual property.
+In 2019, Anoto secured summary judgement against City Soft Limited and one of its directors for infringing on Anoto's intellectual property.